usar-docker-en-raspberry-pi

 Docker is a platform that allows developers to create, deploy, and run applications in containers.
 It has revolutionized the way we develop, deploy, and run applications by providing a lightweight and portable container platform.

-Containers are isolated environments that package an application and all its dependencies, ensuring they run consistently across different environments.
-They are like “mini virtual environments.”
+Containers are isolated environments that package an application and all its dependencies, ensuring it runs consistently across different environments.
+They are like “mini virtualization environments”.

-Docker makes managing these containers easy with simple commands and configuration files, such as Dockerfiles and docker-compose.yml.
+Docker makes managing these containers easy through simple commands and configuration files, such as Dockerfiles and docker-compose.yml files.

 Some of the benefits of using Docker are:

-• Portability: Docker containers can run in any compatible environment, from a local computer to a cloud server.
+• Portability: Docker containers can run on any compatible environment, from a local computer to a cloud server.

-• Consistency: By containing all necessary dependencies, Docker ensures the application runs the same way anywhere.
+• Consistency: By containing all necessary dependencies, Docker ensures the application runs the same way everywhere.

 • Scalability: Docker allows for easy deployment and management of applications at scale.